Essenes: Christianity

 John the Baptist was possibly an Essene.

 Rituals of the Essenes and Christianity have much in common; the Dead Sea Scrolls describe a meal of bread and wine that will be instituted by the messiah, both the Essenes and Christians were eschatological communities, where judgement on the world would come at any time.
 The New Testament also possibly quotes writings used by the Qumran community.
 Luke 1:31-35 states " And now you will conceive in your womb and bear a son and you will name him Jesus.
 He will be great and will be called the son of the Most High ... the son of God" which seems to echo 4Q246, stating: "He will be called great and he will be called Son of God, and they will call him Son of the Most High ...
 He will judge the earth in righteousness ... and every nation will bow down to him".

 Other similarities include high devotion to the faith even to the point of martyrdom, communal prayer, self denial and a belief in a captivity in a sinful world.

 John the Baptist has also been argued to have been an Essene, as there are numerous parallels between John's mission and the Essenes, which suggests he perhaps was trained by the Essene community.
+Historian Daniel R. Schwartz identified a number of features that John shared with the Qumran community: both were active in the Judaean Desert; both emphasized an ascetic lifestyle.
+John taught his followers to renounce or share possessions; he too descended from a priestly family and was convinced that judgment was imminent.
+His linkage of repentance with ritual immersion, his stringency regarding prohibited sexual unions, and his insistence that Jewish ancestry conferred no automatic standing before God are all views that can be found among the people of Qumran.
+Schwartz writes that, even if it cannot be established that John himself belonged to the sect, the community reflected in the scrolls provides the historical setting against which his activity becomes intelligible.
+He suggests that John may at minimum have been shaped by people connected to the group.
+On this reconstruction, the Qumran milieu reached early Christianity indirectly through John and his connection with Jesus.

-In the early church a book called the Odes of Solomon was written.
+In the early Christian church a book called the Odes of Solomon was written.
 The writer was very likely a convert from the Essene community into Christianity.
 The book reflects a mixture of mystical ideas of the Essene community with Christian concepts.

 Both the Essenes and Christians practiced voluntary celibacy and prohibited divorce.
 Both also used concepts of "light" and "darkness" for good and evil.

 A few have claimed that the Essenes had an idea of a pierced Messiah based on 4Q285; however, the interpretation of the text is ambiguous.
 Some scholars interpreted it as the Messiah being killed himself, while modern scholars mostly interpret it as the Messiah executing the enemies of Israel in an eschatological war.